-Instructions for reports and reporting are included in the Grant Award Packet.
+Instructions for reports and reporting are included in the Grant Award Packet and in the Grant Management Manual.

-- 1. Review the grantee's procedures for preparing the State Reports and evaluate for adequacy. - 2.
-Test reports for completeness. - 3.
-Trace data on reports and verify that they agree with supporting documentation. - 4.
-Review adjustments made to General Ledger amounts in the reports affecting State and/or Federal programs and then evaluate for propriety.
+- Review the subrecipient's procedures for preparing the required reports and evaluate for adequacy. - Test reports for completeness. - Trace data on reports and verify that they agree with supporting documentation. - Review adjustments made to General Ledger amounts in the reports affecting State and/or Federal programs and then evaluate for propriety.